openfaas/faas/README.md

 * Must switch over to timeouts for HTTP.post via HttpClient.
 * Coverage with unit tests
 * Update quick-start to use `docker stack deploy`
+ * Have `docker stack deploy` include a pre-configured Prometheus instance.

 ## Building a development environment: